 SC stops banks from charging penal interest on any borrower during loan moratorium period

-The court also refused an extension of the moratorium.
+The court also refused an extension of the moratorium period granted by the RBI on account of the coronavirus pandemic.

-The Supreme Court on Tuesday directed banks that there should be no penal interest on the instalments that were due during the loan moratorium period from March 1 to August 31 last year on any borrower, irrespective of the loan amount, reported Live Law.
+The Supreme Court on Tuesday directed banks that there should be no interest on interest and penal interest on the instalments that were due during the loan moratorium period from March 1 to August 31 last year on any borrower, irrespective of the loan amount, reported Live Law.

 The court said that if any such interest has been collected, it should be adjusted towards the next instalments.

-The bench observed that there was no rationale behind the Centre’s policy to limit the benefit of waiver of interest on interest only to certain loan categories.
+A Bench of Justices Ashok Bhushan, R Subhash Reddy and MR Shah observed that there was no rationale behind the Centre’s policy to limit the benefit of waiver of interest on interest, or compound interest, only to certain loan categories.
 Last year, the central government had decided to allow waiver of interest on interest in eight specified loan categories for loan up to Rs 2 crore.

+During the hearing, the court noted that it was not possible to order a complete waiver of compound interest during the loan moratorium period as banks have to pay interest to depositors and pensioners.
+It directed the Centre to come out with a policy decision with respect to the compound interest, suggesting that it may be charged only in cases of deliberate and wilful default.

-On Tuesday, the court also rejected the plea for extension of the six-month loan moratorium period granted by the Reserve Bank of India on account of coronavirus pandemic.
+The court also rejected the plea of the borrowers for the extension of the six-month loan moratorium period granted by the Reserve Bank of India on account of the coronavirus pandemic.
+The bench also rejected the borrowers’ plea for sector-wise reliefs provided by the RBI and reliefs above the packages already offered, according to Bar and Bench.

+The bench observed that the extent and manner in which economic packages and reliefs should be provided falls within the scope of the executive.
+“The court will not embark upon inquiry whether public policy is wise or better policy can be evolved,” the order said.
+“Economic and fiscal policies are not amenable to judicial review and merely because a sector is not satisfied with a policy decision, cannot be reason for interference unless there are malafides and arbitrariness in the said policy decision.”

+The court also observed that the government had suffered due to the pandemic and loss in Goods and Services Tax revenue.
+“From various steps taken by Centre and RBI, it cannot be said that Centre has not taken steps in the backdrop of Covid-19”, the bench noted.

 Loan moratorium